-Covington, a Democrat, was the representative for Maryland's 1st congressional district from 1909 to 1915.
+Covington was the representative for Maryland’s 1st congressional district and was a Democrat.
+He served from 1909 to 1915.

 From Mar 1909 to Sep 1914, Covington missed 344 of 655 roll call votes, which is 52.5%.
 This is much worse than the median of 32.2% among the lifetime records of representatives serving in Sep 1914.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: